AdityaSrivastavDS/AI-Augmented-Design-Feedback-System/README.md

 2. Testing:

--Run unit tests to ensure everything is functioning as expected pytest tests/
+- Run unit tests to ensure everything is functioning as expected pytest tests/